WindWakerLink/Mini-Shell/README.md

 Honestly, this version should've included pipelines and multiple redirections, but after trying to make functional pipelines for several days while frustrating because I was SO confused and didn't know what to do, I decided to let it be and make this stable version without pipelines and multiple redirections.
-Also, I'd rather to have something simple that I fully understand how it works that something more complex and cool that I don't know what the hell is going on.
+Also, I'd rather have something simple that I fully understand how it works that something more complex and cool that I don't know what the hell is going on.

 Currently, I'm working actively to add these two features to my projects, even tho they may seem difficult to make